yashkant/quantized-nets/README.md

 Usage
 ----------
-In the directory root folder, to run the examples use:
+In the root directory, to run the examples use:

 ```bash
 python {example}_net.py